-Our research activities cover three distinct work packages and four cross-cutting research hubs and focus on head and neck, bladder, prostate, cervix, lung cancers, along with paediatric cancers and lymphomas.
+Our research activities cover seven cross cutting research themes and hubs and focus on head and neck, bladder, prostate, cervix, lung cancers, along with paediatric cancers and lymphomas.
 Find out more about the research activities in RadNet Manchester and the academic and project manager teams helping to deliver our vision.

 The three key research work packages and the corresponding cross-cutting research hubs that lie at the heart of CRUK RadNet Manchester.